19 September 2013

 A great place to start when preparing for the Christmas period is by analysing last Christmas.
 Review your trends and consumer behaviours to decipher which keywords worked, and make sure seasonal campaigns and keywords are no longer paused too.

-It’s an even playing field during the Christmas shopping period, so don’t be put-off by the likes of Amazon or ebay.
-Last year, 25% of online shoppers purchased from a retailer they had never bought from before according to Google Insights: Beat The Holiday Rush.
-Unlike other times in the year, many consumers are shopping for items that they don’t usually buy, so there is little loyalty to a particular brand – with the majority of shoppers aiming to simply get the best price.
+It’s an even playing field during the Christmas shopping period, so don’t be put off by the likes of Amazon or eBay.
+In 2012, 25% of online shoppers purchased from a retailer they had never bought from before according to Google Insights: Beat The Holiday Rush.
+Unlike other times in the year, many consumers are shopping for items that they don’t usually buy, so there is little loyalty to a particular brand:

 Make sure you adequately communicate your opening times and delivery charges.
 Many shoppers are influenced by the cost of delivery, so make sure you understand what your direct competition is offering and aim to beat it, if not provide the like for like.

-Ensure you utilise Ad Copy to remind shoppers how long they have left to order if they want their items before Christmas, and if you have to be more expensive in terms of delivery charges only convey this information on your website, not your Ad Copy.
-If you are intending to showcase the prices of your products within your Ads make sure you remain competitive with others.
-To check, search for your products online and check that your prices are at least level with you competition, if not remove them from your Ads.
+Ensure you utilise Ad Copy to remind shoppers how long they have left to order if they want their items before Christmas, to promote a sense of urgency.
+If you are intending to showcase the prices of your products within your Ads, make sure you remain competitive with others.

 Make sure you are fully utilising all of your Ad Extensions as Site Links can help push a promotion, similar products or inspire new products.
 Number extensions will help to increase the amount of sales calls you will get over the holiday season and location extensions will help drive more footfall.
 And don’t overlook the offer extensions during the big shopping weekends — this could really help to maximise the effectiveness of your in-store promotions.